SmingHub/Sming/Tools/ci/README.rst

       python3 scanlog.py last-build.txt --fetch

-This will download all CI runs from the most recent worflow into ``last-build.txt``, then parse it.
+This will download all CI runs from the most recent workflow into ``last-build.txt``, then parse it.
 If the file already exists, downloading will be skipped.
 Output is to console and can be redirected to a file if required.